 Someone caught my eyes and pointed to a building nearby ‘up’, he said.
 It took me a second to realise that he was showing me where I could climb up and get a better vantage point of the market.

 On my way down I got called over again.
 This time by a group of men repairing a fishing net.
-A few of them knew a bit of Indonesian having worked with fellow countrymen in Saudi Arabia so we chatted amiably in my native language – they never stopped working.
+A few of them knew a bit of my native language (Indonesian) having worked with Indonesians in Saudi Arabia so we chatted amiably in my native language – they never stopped working.
 Their hands working too fast for me to see what they were doing.

-‘Madame!’ – a man ran towards me over and told me that my tuk tuk driver was looking for me.
+‘Madame!’ – a man I’d never seen before ran towards me over and told me that my tuk tuk driver was looking for me.
+I stood out so much even in a crowded market, I was easily located.
 My allotted time is up.
 I left feeling exhilarated.

 I always recommend people to check out the local markets when they’re traveling.
 To be honest it’s not always the colorful tapestries you see in magazines.
 Sometimes it’s a photographer’s heaven, other times it’s just ‘meh’ if not downright dangerous.